AlexPetmecky/CustomWorldGeneration/src/main/resources/ReadMe.txt

 How to use this plugin

-Each File should be a 4D list of points, the first 2 dimensions are the rows and columns of the image, the 2nd 2 dimensions are each of images as a chunk (16x16)
+Each file containing terrain/material data should be a 4D list of points, the first 2 dimensions are the rows and columns of the image, the 2nd 2 dimensions are each of images as a chunk (16x16)

 To use the plugin:
     In the server folder --> put the plugin in the plugins folder